omiq/arduino_sd_wav/README.md

 # Arduino Playing Doctor Who Theme for 3D Printed Tardis using WAV Sound Samples off 4GB SD memory card
-Playing Doctor Who theme on Auduino ( wav audio sound samples ) using SD memory card and speaker
+Playing Doctor Who theme on Arduino ( wav audio sound samples ) using SD memory card and speaker for my 3D printed Doctor Who Tardis (printed with Printrbot Simple Metal and Cube 3D)

 **See it in action here:**
 Final 3D Printed Tardis in action: